 The Sponsor assesses that currently there is a negligible impact on local air quality as a result of aviation activities.
-As demonstrated by the VFR heatmap and ADS-B data the altitude that aircraft transit the area as well as the number and type of aircraft leads to an inconsequential impact on air quality.
+As demonstrated by the VFR heatmap, SkyDemon user heatmap and ADS-B data the altitude that aircraft transit the area as well as the number and type of aircraft leads to an inconsequential impact on air quality.